gfrancomontero/gfrancomontero/README.md

 Hi, it's Gonzalo 👋

+_(if you're wondering how to create a neat little intro like this one for your GitHub profile — it's quite easy.
+Just create a repo with the same name matching your username, make sure it's initialized with a readme.md file in it, add content to your liking, commit your changes, and off you go!
+I'll let you reserach how to add formatting on your own 😉)_

 I'm an experienced software engineer and founder of OpenBroker, with a focus on JavaScript and Ruby development.
 With over 6 years of experience, I've crafted my skills in writing high-quality, scalable, and performant code.
 I'm passionate about best practices, technical writing, and clear documentation, always paying close attention to detail and accuracy.

 ## About Me